Updated: Oct 16, 2022

 The Conference of Transexual and Transgender Law and Employment Policy became an international project once Frye was contacted by a transsexual identifying female in the UK named Stephen Whittle, now a professor of equalities law at Manchester Metropolitan University and president-elect of the World Professional Association for Transgender Health (WPATH) which has since developed an American branch (USPATH).
 Whittle too has been extremely instrumental in driving trans activism, especially in the UK.

-The Transexual and Transgender Health Law Reports initiated by Frye and Rothblatt and then Whittle, became a working draft for another global document and committee outlining transsexual/transgender rights in the UK, the Interdepartmental Working Group on Transexual People, advanced by yet another male, transsexual, lawyer, Christine Burns and set up by the Home Secretary of the UK in 1999.
-Membership at the Working group included representatives from Scotland, Ireland, Wales and the US.
+The Transexual and Transgender Health Law Report initiated by Frye and Rothblatt and then Whittle became a working draft for another global document and committee outlining transsexual/transgender rights in the UK, the Interdepartmental Working Group on Transexual People, advanced by yet another male, transsexual, lawyer, Christine Burns and set up by the Home Secretary of the UK in 1999.
+Membership at the Working group included representatives from Scotland, Ireland, Wales, and the US.

 These four lawyers, all transsexual identifying, have been the main generators of a project to deconstruct sex within the law, on a global scale and to have it replaced with medical identities representing how they feel about their bodies.
 Martine Rothblatt has gone much further in this deconstruction process.

 See part II of From Transexual to Transgender to Transhuman here.